dlumian/NIH-R-Introduction/README.md

 The repo has the following directories to help organize material:
 - notebooks
-    + Where training notebooks should be stored
+    + Where training notebooks are stored
 - data
     + Where all data files (csvs, excel and tab-delimited tables) should be stored
 - images